Institute of Democracy and Human Rights

-The Institute of Democracy and Human Rights is a non-profit and non-governmental organization founded by Dr. Haass Social Assistance Fund on June 15, 2000 in Odessa, Ukraine.
+The Institute of Democracy and Human Rights is a non-profit and non-governmental organization founded by Dr. Haass Social Assistance Fund on June 15, 2000 in Odesa, Ukraine.

 Establishment, legal form, aims, structure, team

 The Initiator of the foundation and President of the Institute is Honored Lawyer of Ukraine, a scientific consultant of the President of Ukraine on the questions of human rights and constitutional law (2002-2005) — Alexander Muchnik.

 First Vice-President of the Institute is G.B.
 Tsyrfa.

 The main mission of the Institute is legal education, formation of the legal culture, creation of the civil society and jural state, and carrying out all kinds of research on issues related to the protection of human rights and freedoms in Ukraine.

 There are the following departments within the Institute: